p2ppsr/babbage-react-prompt/README.md

 `description`       | A paragraph that describes your app.
 If it contains the `\n` character, it will be split and a "Learn More" link will be shown.
 `author`            | Shown below your app name.
 `authorUrl`         | If provided, the author text becomes a clickable link that navigates to the given URL.
 `appImages`         | An array of strings, each containing a relative or absolute URL to an image that will be added to the app preview carousel.
+You can also provide an array of objects, each with `mainnet` and `testnet` properties for image URLs.
-`supportedMetaNet`  | A string that indicates which networks your App supports. 'universal' (default value) means both Mainnet and Testnet are supported, while a value of 'testnet' means you only support Testnet (i.e. Stageline) and a value of 'mainnet' means you  only support Mainnet (i.e. Mainline).
-Any other value will be treated as the default value.
+`supportedMetaNet`  | A string that indicates which networks your App supports.
+A value of `mainnet` (the default) means you only support Mainnet (i.e. Mainline), while a value of `testnet` means you only support Testnet (i.e. Stageline).
+A value of `universal` means both Mainnet and Testnet are supported and any other value will be treated as the default value.
 `nativeAppUrls`     | If provided, an object that contains your native App URLs.
 The first level keys are of the form: `iOS`, `Android`, `Windows Phone`, `Windows`, `Mac OS`.
 These have a sub-object with keys of the form: `mainnet` and `testnet`.
 **Note:**           | No errors are thrown by the <Prompt/> component, a best guess is used for any invalid fields.